khalid-hussain/shaheen/chap14.md

 army in Granada and advanced towards Sakhra and encamped a few miles away from the city.
 Routine skirmishes took place between the two parties.
 The citizens fought from within the confines of the city while Al-Zeghel attacked the enemies from the rear.
-Badr Bin Mughira had suddenly started a mass advancement from the North-east.
+Badr bin Mughira had suddenly started a mass advancement from the North-east.
 Ferdinand was compelled to lift the siege of Sakhra and at the same time Ferdinand received the news that the king of France was advancing towards Pyrenees with a legion of troops.
 Ferdinand